alanspace/QKD_KeyRate_Parameter_Optimization/ReadMe.md

 ## Usage

-This project is organized into three main workflows, each corresponding to a Jupyter notebook in the `notebooks/` directory.
+This project is organized into three main workflows, each corresponding to a Jupyter notebook in the `Analysis`,  `Optimization`,  `NeuralNetwork` directory.
 Follow them in order to reproduce the results of this study.

 ### 1. Verification of the Analytical Model

-**Notebook:** `notebooks/1_Analytical_Verification.ipynb`
+**Notebook:** `Analysis/BB84_Parameters_2014_Analysis_Jax.ipynb`

 This notebook serves as the starting point to verify the core QKD simulation.
 It calculates and plots the Secret Key Rate (SKR) using a *fixed*, non-optimized set of parameters.